kihuni/File_upload_API/README.md

 Response: 204 with no content.

 **File Storage**
-Files are saved in MEDIA_ROOT/uploads/YYYY/MM/DD/.
+- Files are saved in MEDIA_ROOT/uploads/YYYY/MM/DD/.

-The file_url in responses points to the downloadable file (e.g., /media/uploads/2025/06/29/test.txt).
+- The file_url in responses points to the downloadable file (e.g., /media/uploads/2025/06/29/test.txt).

 **Testing**
 The project includes unit tests for all endpoints.
-To run the tests: bash
+To run the tests:

 ```
 python manage.py test
 ```